Seven things you need to know about diabetes and your dental health

 Dental care for seniors, especially those with diabetes, is vital.
 By controlling your blood sugar, your body is better able to fight infections.
 In turn, paying extra attention to your dental health can help prevent infections that could make your diabetes worse.

-It’s simple.
-For people with diabetes, taking proper care of your oral health is a good idea.
+For people with diabetes, taking proper care of your oral health is simply a good idea.